gitstua/gitstua/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on ...
-Azure functions, DevOps, OpsDev, DevSecOps, DevStuOps
+Azure Functions, Azure Container Apps, DevOps, OpsDev, DevSecOps, DevStuOps
 - 🌱 I’m currently learning ... anything I think is able to be fixed
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 Using software and cloud to make things better for all of us....